Skip to content

 Authentication

-1. Create an API key in the Anthropic Console.
+1. Create an API key in your provider console.

 2. Put it on the gateway host (the machine running remoteclaw gateway).